 The reference to ‘Post Demo’ refers to the fact the survey is conducted after the demolition works have taken place.

-The Edge Selection Studio operates as an appointment-based business, but we of course understand that sometimes things happen, and plans change.
-If you cannot attend your scheduled appointment, please contact the Edge Studio with at least three business days’ notice prior to your appointment to avoid a late cancellation fee.
+The Edge Selection Studio operates on an appointment only basis, but we of course understand that sometimes unexpected things can happen and plans may change.
+If you cannot attend your scheduled appointment, please notify your Burbank Edge Selection Studio Representative at least three business days’ before your appointment to avoid a late cancellation fee.

 Unfortunately, we are unable to change your promotion tier during the Edge Studio appointment.
 We encourage you to discuss your requirements with your New Home Consultant prior to your edge studio appointment so that a suitable promotional tier can be selected for your needs.

-Yes, during your appointment the Edge design team will inform you of any additional costs and provide alternatives where needed to ensure all selections meet your budget requirements.
-This will also be reflected in your take-home documentation.
+Yes, where possible, your Interior Designer will inform you of any additional costs associated with your preferred selections and provide alternatives (where needed) to ensure your home selections meet your budget.

-Yes, this is the time to check and finalise all your colour and electrical selections so we can move your file to the next exciting stage of the building process.
+Yes, this appointment is your opportunity to review and finalise all colour and electrical selections so we can move confidently into the next exciting stage of your build.

-No, once your documentation has been signed at the Edge, your file is transferred back to your New Home Coordinator to prepare for contract signing.
+No, once your documentation has been signed at the Edge, your file is transferred back to your Customer Care Coordinator to continue with lodgements.

 Let us know how we can help.
 Our new home consultants will be in touch with anything you need.